 What has been your experience as a Latina working in politics/public service?
 When I worked in Los Angeles, it was more inclusive than what I was used to.
 In most rooms, I wasn’t the only Latina; however, that is not the case everywhere.
 I have definitely had my fair share of prejudice as a young woman of color.

 What do you think the system needs to improve?
 I think we need more representation and diversity in our leadership positions at the local, state, and federal levels.
-Electing minority leaders into office gives colored communities a voice and representation to groups who have been dismissed for so long.
+Electing minority leaders into office gives communities of color a voice and representation to groups who have been dismissed for so long.